 Visa, Discover, American Express, MasterCard, CareCredit, Dental Insurance

 Your teeth are an important feature, responsible for many daily tasks.
 They allow you to bite and chew your food, initiating the digestive process by breaking down the foods you eat so that the nutrients are more easily absorbed by the body.
 They allow you to form specific words and sounds by controlling your airflow.
 They provide you with a full, beautiful smile.
 When you lose your teeth, whether it’s one of them or all of them, all of these functions are affected.
 Replacing your missing teeth is essential for restoring the functions of your teeth, your appearance, and your overall quality of life.
-At University Periodontal Associates, we offer dental implants.
+At University Periodontal Associates in Houston, TX, we offer dental implants.

 Video: Dental Implant Consultation

 Before you get dental implants, we first have a consultation with you.
 During this consultation, we will assess your candidacy.
 At our Houston office, we perform a thorough oral exam and take some 3D images using our cone beam machine.
 These images will allow our expert periodontist to get a better look at the condition of your jawbone, to ensure that there is enough mass to support implants.
 They also allow us to create your customized treatment plan and optimal placement for your implants.

 If you are determined to be a candidate, we then move forward with the surgical procedure.
 Before we begin, we administer a local anesthetic.
 Once the anesthetic has taken effect, we make incisions in your gum tissue, exposing the bone underneath.
 We then drill into the jawbone and place the implants.
 We then stitch your gums closed around the implants, leaving a few the titanium rods exposed above the tissue.
 Before you go home to heal, you are provided with a set of temporary teeth.